By Scott Umstattd

 San Miguel de Allende, Mexico knows how to throw a party.
 And September is the month to see San Miguel put its best foot forward.
 Not only is this the month when Mexican's celebrate their independence from Spain, September is also the month when San Miguel de Allende celebrates the Fiesta de San Miguel, a weekend spent celebrating San Miguel's patron saint, Saint Michael the Archangel.

 Everything kicks off at 3am with fireworks that last for an hour.
 It's safe to say that very few people are asleep in San Miguel as the town lights up the early morning night in preparations for a three day festival.

 But you don't have to be in San Miguel de Allende in September to enjoy a great fireworks show.
-While you shouldn't expect fireworks or "boombas" to go off every night you shouldn't be surprised when the random celebration breaks out somewhere in town and locals light up the night with fireworks.
+While you shouldn't expect fireworks to go off every night you shouldn't be surprised when the random celebration breaks out somewhere in town and locals light up the night with fireworks.

 Another aspect of photographing fireworks is timing.
 This takes practice and luck.
 Keeping an eye on the ground and you can see the fireworks take off.
 Since you are using a tripod and have already set your composition, all you need to do is press the shutter over and over and over and over again hoping that some of the shots are timed right.

 I'm sure you noticed that a lot of these pictures are taken from the same place.
 Well, when your rooftop affords you a view that shows the entire town it's easy to get stuck in a photography rut.
 Plus, I'm actually quite lucky.
 Our home gives us a perfect vantage point to cover fireworks no matter what part of the city they are launched from.